karthikbanjan/Mastermind-Game/README.md

-# Mastermind Game from week 2 kotlin coursera course by jetbrains
+# Mastermind Game in Kotlin
 playMastermind is a preset provided by jetbrains. evaluateGuess is my take on the logic of the game.